brillout/wildcard-api/docs/intro.template.md

 If you want control over these things, then don't use Wildcard.
-Although note that these things are less trivial than you might think.
+Although note that these are less trivial than you might think.
 (For example we use [JSON-S](https://github.com/brillout/json-s) instead of JSON.)

 !INLINE ./snippets/faq-section-footer.md --hide-source-path